leoru/SwiftLoader/README.md

 # SwiftLoader
-SwiftLoader is a simple and beautiful activity indicator written in Swift.
+SwiftLoader is a simple and beautiful activity indicator.

 ## Example